esphome/esphome-docs/esphomeyaml/guides/getting_started_command_line.rst

 Installation
 ------------

-Installing epshomeyaml is very easy.
+Installing esphomeyaml is very easy.
 All you need to do is have `Python 2.7 <https://www.python.org/download/releases/2.7/>`__ installed (because of platformio 😕) and install the console script script through ``pip``.